jnguyen143/piecemealapp/docs/endpoints.md

 - `friends`: A list of objects containing the following fields:
   - `friend`: A [`User`](#user) object describing the associated friend.
   - `recipes`: A list of [`Recipe`](#recipe) objects representing the friend's top recipes.

 On failure, the possible error codes are:
 - 0 - A general exception occurred.
+- 1 - There is no user currently logged in.
+- 2 - The input arguments were missing or otherwise corrupted.

+#### Get Recommended Recipes
+`GET /api/user-recipes/get-recommended` - Returns a list of recipe objects based on calculated recommendations for the current user.

+This endpoint employs a set of algorithms to determine which recipes to retrieve and from where.
+These include:
+- Based on recently liked: Chooses similar recipes to the user's most recently like recipes.
+- What the user's friends like: Chooses recipes from the most recently liked recipes of a subset of the user's friends.
+- Based on what the user's friends like: Chooses similar recipes to the most recently liked recipes from a subset of the user's friends.
+- Based on liked ingredients: Chooses recipes that include the user's most recently liked ingredients.
+- Try something new: Chooses recipes at random (the same as calling [`/api/recipe-info/get-random`](#get-random-recipes)).

+Args
+- `sources (list[str])`: The list of sources from which the algorithm should generate recipes.
+This argument is optional and can only consist of one or more of the following strings:
+  - `recently_liked`: Chooses similar recipes to the user's most recently like recipes.
+  - `friends`: Chooses recipes from the most recently liked recipes of a subset of the user's friends.
+  - `friends_similar`: Chooses similar recipes to the most recently liked recipes from a subset of the user's friends.
+  - `ingredients`: Chooses recipes that include the user's most recently liked ingredients.
+  - `random`: Chooses recipes at random (the same as calling [`/api/recipe-info/get-random`](#get-random-recipes)).
+- `distributions (list[int])`: The list of distributions for the amount of recipes that should be generated per source.
+This argument is optional and if present, the number of elements in this list must equal the number of elements in `sources`.
+If the limit is defined as -1, each distribution is an exact limit per source.
+Otherwise, each distribution represents a percentage of the overall limit.
+- `limit (int)`: The maximum number of recipes to return.
+This value is optional and is 10 by default.
+If the `distributions` list is also defined, then each distribution in the list represents a percentage of this value.

+Returns

+On success, a JSON object containing the following fields:
+- `success (bool)`: Whether the request was successfully completed.
+- `recipes`: A list of [`Recipe`](#recipe) objects.
+This list will be empty if the algorithm was unable to retrieve any recipes for the specified sources and distributions.

+On failure, the possible error codes are:
+- 0 - A general exception occurred.